Categories: CameroonNews

-Government authorities in the crisis-ridden English-speaking Regions of Cameroon are intensifying their fight against the tradition of Monday ghost town days, aiming to rejuvenate economic and educational activities in the areas.
+Government authorities in the crisis-hit English-speaking Regions of Cameroon are intensifying their fight against the tradition of Monday ghost towns, which have hampered educational and economic activities for several years.

 In the Fako Division of the South West, Senior Divisional Officer (SDO) Chaibou has taken a decisive stance, urging the population to cease the longstanding practice of declaring Mondays as non-working or ghost town days.